myanzik/ethonline-hack/admin-dashboard/docs/system-architecture.md

     E --> N
 ```

-These diagrams provide a comprehensive visual representation of the Token Distribution Channel Management System, showing the architecture, workflows, and interactions between different components.
+These diagrams provide a comprehensive visual representation of the BlinkAid Disaster-Resilient Token Distribution System, showing the architecture, workflows, and interactions between different components.